pnp/blog/content/post/introduction-to-json.md

 [OData](https://www.odata.org/) is a standard for doing Create, Read, Update, and Delete (CRUD) operations on tabular data using a REST web service, and the Microsoft Graph uses it where appropriate.
-A folder of email messages is easily expressed as tabular data, so it\'s no surprise that the Graph uses OData to work with them.
+A folder of email messages is easily expressed as tabular data, so it's no surprise that the Graph uses OData to work with them.
 The name/value pairs beginning with `@odata.` are OData *control information* used to control the flow of data.
 For example the value